humanmade/hm-juicer/README.md

 This is the ID that is used in your Juicer feed URL, e.g. `https://www.juicer.io/feeds/myaccountname`.

 #### Step 2
 Define your site name.
-This will affect how linke appear in the Juicer feed.
+This will affect how links appear in the Juicer feed.

 ```php
 define( 'JUICER_SITE_NAME', 'My Cool Site' );